RonanC/Countdown-Letters-Game-Solver/README.md

 I have this generator along with a loop that iterates through each answer given by this generator.
 I have another function that figures out how many permutations there are, so that the generator knows when to stop.
 This is located in: `heap.heap_test.py`

+This algorithm generates 362'880 permutations.
+My Heap Hash function only checks for 9 letter word permutations (not smaller).
+I could extend this use a `contains` function to check if any words in the dictionary are inside any of the word permutations, this would allow for smaller length words to be found.
+I moved onto the Sorted Words dictionary algorithm instead of implenting the `contains`.

 ### Sorted words in dictionary (final/main algorithm)
 This version of the solver took the biggest preprocessing time, as the whole words list needed be sorted, turned into a dictionary and pickled.